 As you’re reading a written language, you can pause when you want.
 Stop and take a breath.
 It won’t change the meaning, at least not very much.
 When reading music you have to play in time.
 Not only that, with an instrument like a piano, you can have both hands playing at the same time with each hand playing a completely different rhythm.

-So, when sight reading, you have to translate rhythmic language, pitch language, and keep in time without missing a beat.
-Sight reading asks a lot!
+So, when you sight read, you have to translate rhythmic language, pitch language, and keep in time without missing a beat.
 It’s a very, very complex brain function that can take many years to master.
 Should we just give up in the face of all this challenge?
 No!
 Instead, realize that this is a many-year journey.
 You can learn to sight read with consistent sight reading practice!

 Why learn to sight read?